Danyachello/Hopper-robot-control-bu-PPO-algorithm/README.md

 ```shell
 $ git clone https://github.com/Danyachello/Hopper-robot-control-bu-PPO-algorithm.git
 ```
-This project was performed on ubuntu os, so it is crutial to run it om ubuntu.
-All following commands are expected to be run in the project root directory.
+This project was performed on ubuntu os, so it is crutial to run it on ubuntu.
+Python version is 3.11.11 All following commands are expected to be run in the project root directory.

 [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)